aspose-ocr/Aspose.OCR-Documentation/js/getting-started/hello-world/_index.md

 ## Preparing

-1. Create a folder somewhere on your system where the project files will be kept.
+1. Create a directory somewhere on your system where the project files will be kept.
 For example, `C:\Aspose-JS-Example\`.
+   This directory will later be referred as _project directory_.
-2. [Download](https://releases.aspose.com/ocr/javascript-cpp/) Aspose.OCR for JavaScript via C++ and extract it.
+2. [Download](https://releases.aspose.com/ocr/javascript-cpp/) Aspose.OCR for JavaScript via C++ and extract it somewhere on your system.
-3. Copy the contents of `lib` folder of the downloaded Aspose.OCR for JavaScript via C++ package to the root of the project directory:
+3. Copy the files from `lib` directory of the extracted Aspose.OCR for JavaScript via C++ package to the the project directory:

-    - `asposeocr.js` - main JavaScript file;
+    - `asposeocr.js`
-    - `asposeocr.wasm` - WebAssembly module;
+    - `asposeocr.wasm`
-    - `asposeocr.data` - recognition models.
+    - `asposeocr.data`

 4. Download a sample image: